-As outlined in the Strategic Report, the Group continues to see a positive trajectory in operating profit before exceptional items over the last 5 years.
-That combined with new appointments to the board and the confidence and support of our shareholder, the directors believe in the medium to long term, the airport can continue the success of recent years.
+As outlined in the Strategic Report, the Group continues to see a positive trajectory in operating profit before exceptional items over the last 3 years.
+That combined with the breadth and depth of experience of the board and management team and the confidence and support of our shareholder, the directors believe in the medium to long term, the airport will continue the success of recent years.
 The financial statements have therefore been prepared on the going concern basis.

-The Group has overall net liabilities of £14.9m (2021: £16.2m) which includes amounts due to Transport Scotland in respect of historical loan funding.
-The loan balance, as of 31st March 2022 was £43.4m and together with accrued interest of £7.4m the balance included within net liabilities is £50.7m.
+The Group has overall net liabilities of £14.1m (2022: £14.9m) which includes amounts due to The Scottish Government in respect of historical loan funding.
+The loan balance, as of 31st March 2023 was £43.4m and together with accrued interest of £9.1m the balance included within net liabilities is £52.5m.

 The Scottish Government acquired Prestwick Airport in 2013 and financially supports the business through the provision of long-term loan finance.
-The airport has not drawdown funds for over three years and does not expect to require any additional loan support in the next 12 months.
-The Group has £15.7m (2021: £14.1) of cash reserves as at the balance sheet date to support future investment in assets that support its growth strategy.
+The airport has not drawdown funds for over four years and does not expect to require any additional loan support in the next 12 months.
+The Group has £19.6m (2022: £15.7) of cash reserves as at the balance sheet date to support future investment in assets that support its growth strategy.

-Transport Scotland has provided written confirmation to the directors that it will not seek repayment of all or part of the loan facility or accrued interest until at least 31 March 2024, although support is expected to continue beyond this date for the foreseeable future.
+The Scottish Government has provided written confirmation to the directors that it will ensure that the group is able to maintain adequate financial resources to meet its obligations and that it will not seek repayment of the whole of the loan facility or accrued interest for at least a period of 12 months from the date of approval of these financial statements, although support is expected to continue beyond this date for the foreseeable future to allow the airport to deliver its business plan for a sustainable future.
 As with any group placing reliance on other entities for financial support, the directors acknowledge that there can be no certainty that this support will continue; however, at the date of approval of these financial statements, he has no reason to believe that they will not do so.

-Transport Scotland and Scottish Ministers continue to strongly support the board and consider the airport as a long-term strategic asset.
-Based on this the board is confident that Transport Scotland will continue to defer repayment of the outstanding loans and accrued interest thereon for the foreseeable future (at least 31 March 2024) and until a suitable financial restructure can be agreed by both parties, or alternatively on a future sale of the business.
+The Scottish Government and Scottish Ministers continue to strongly support the board and consider the airport as a long-term strategic asset.
+Based on this the board is confident that the Scottish Government will continue to defer repayment of the outstanding loans and accrued interest thereon for the foreseeable future (at least 12 months from the date of approval of these financial statements) and until a suitable financial restructure can be agreed by both parties, or alternatively on a future sale of the business.